 Sedation dentistry services are nothing to be afraid of.
-In fact, they should do the opposite of make you afraid!
+In fact, they should do the opposite of making you afraid!
 After all, that’s part of the reason sedation dentistry is used.
 People are beginning to understand this, but there are still several misconceptions people have about it.
 Today in the Parkcrest Dental Group blog, we aim to clear up these misunderstandings and myths.

 They Will Put You to Sleep

 Being sedated isn’t the same as being knocked out.
 While it’s true that certain levels of sedation will render unconsciousness, this isn’t always the level of sedation that is used.
 Often, the amount used will just relax you and make you less anxious.
 You’ll still be conscious and in control, you just won’t be as nervous about your appointment or procedure.
 At a more moderate amount of sedation, you may not remember parts of the procedure, but you’ll still be awake and fully conscious.

 Related Post: How To Prepare For Sedation Dentistry